jvmaenpaa/Server-management/HelloAnsibleWorld.md

             - hello

 This means that all computer in the hosts.ini -file are appointed the role hello.
 Then I had to create the role or the contents of it.
-And the content is put in to main.yml -file in the tasks directory.j
+And the content is put in to main.yml -file in the tasks directory.

+    - copy:
+        dest: /tmp/hello-ansible
+        content: "Hello Ansible world!\n"

 ## Sources:
 https://medium.com/@marouanetester/ansible-what-it-is-and-why-you-need-it-853f2a5f5f17